BA (Hons) Visual Communications

 Visual communications is the artistic practice applied to communicating through a visual language.
 The BA (Hons) in Visual Communications builds knowledge across the disciplines of graphic design, illustration and book design all aiming to prepare you to become a visual communications professional, capable of applying your intellectual and creative skills to communications solutions.
 To build a broad foundation of your knowledge as well as studying graphic design, illustration and book design you can also choose to study complementary course units including digital film production, drawing, photography, painting, printmaking, textiles, creative writing, with art history and theory.
 As you progress to level 3 you can then apply your skills and understanding in a range of contexts, including client led briefs, competitions, and self-initiated projects.
 It supports the development of a personal and professional understanding of visual communications.
-The aims of the visual communications degree are to:

 - To provide you with the opportunity to engage with a range of options within visual communications and select a specialism.